Slowly Decaying Waves on Spherically Symmetric Spacetimes and an Instability of Ultracompact Neutron Stars: Introduction

 In this paper we will be concerned with the situation in which trapping occurs, but is \emph{not} normally hyperbolic.
 Instead, the spacetimes we are interested in exhibit \emph{stable trapping}, which means that an open set of null geodesics are trapped.
 As one might expect, this leads to much slower decay rates.
-In a recent pair of papers (\cite{Holzegel:2011uu}, \cite{Holzegel:2013kna}), Holzegel and Smulevici examined a similar situation\footnote{Note that, in Kerr-AdS, the spacetime studied in \cite{Holzegel:2011uu} and \cite{Holzegel:2013kna}, the trapped null geodesics are ``trapped'' between some finite radius and the AdS boundary, which is not, technically, a bounded region, although for many purposes it can be treated as such.}, and found that linear waves only decay \emph{logarithmically}, that is, at a rate $(\log\tau)^{-2}$, where $\tau$ labels the leaves of an appropriate foliation.
+In a recent pair of papers (\cite{Holzegel2013}, \cite{Holzegel2014}), Holzegel and Smulevici examined a similar situation\footnote{Note that, in Kerr-AdS, the spacetime studied in \cite{Holzegel2013} and \cite{Holzegel2014}, the trapped null geodesics are ``trapped'' between some finite radius and the AdS boundary, which is not, technically, a bounded region, although for many purposes it can be treated as such.}, and found that linear waves only decay \emph{logarithmically}, that is, at a rate $(\log\tau)^{-2}$, where $\tau$ labels the leaves of an appropriate foliation.
 This can be contrasted with the asymptotically flat case, in which one typically obtains $\tau^{-2}$ decay.
 In this paper, for spherically symmetric spacetimes, we show that these results are in fact generic: whenever a spherically symmetric spacetime exhibits stable trapping, logarithmic decay of linear waves is the best one can hope for.
+Note that \cite{Moschidis:2015wya} obtained logarithmic decay on a very general class of backgrounds, demonstrating that in many cases (even when one expects \emph{nonlinear} instability), \emph{linear} waves will still decay at least logarithmically.